AvaloniaUI/Avalonia/docs/tutorial/from-wpf.md

     {
     }

-The equivalent of this in Perspex would be:
+The equivalent of this in Avalonia would be:

     static MyControl()
     {